pmean/build-website/text/14/authorized-official.md

 personnel](http://grants.nih.gov/grants/policy/senior_key_personnel_faqs.htm),
 you need to fill out a [biographical sketch](http://grants.nih.gov/grants/funding/phs398/biosketchsample.pdf).
-You are also required to fill out  a financial conflict of interest disclosure form to document that you have taken and passed appropriate training on the ethical conduct of research.
+You are also required to fill outï¿½ a financial conflict of interest disclosure form to document that you have taken and passed appropriate training on the ethical conduct of research.
 These last two requirements vary from organization to organization.